Julie's Multiple Award-Winning Equine Law Book is Available for Purchase!

 Equine Industry Service.
 Her equine industry volunteer work includes service on boards of the American Youth Horse Council and the Equine Land Conservation Resource.
 She also has served for several years on the Planning Board for the National Conference on Equine Law.

 Accomplishment and Peer Recognition.
-A lawyer for 37 years, she is listed in The Best Lawyers in America, 2013-2023 (Categories: Commercial Litigation and Insurance Law) and is rated “AV” 5.0/5 [highest rating for abilities and ethics] by Martindale-Hubbell Law Directory.
+A lawyer for more than 38 years, she is listed in The Best Lawyers in America, 2013-2025 (Categories: Commercial Litigation and Insurance Law) and is rated “AV” 5.0/5 [highest rating for abilities and ethics] by Martindale-Hubbell Law Directory.
 She was named the 2016 "Woman of the Year" for the State of Michigan by Michigan Lawyers Weekly (see photo above with award).
-The lawyer rating website, AVVO, rated her 10.0/10 (its highest rating) for several years.
-She has also been named a Michigan "Super Lawyer®" from 2008-2023 and has been listed as one of the "Top 100 Lawyers in Michigan" and "Top 50 women lawyers in Michigan" by Michigan Super Lawyers.® Michigan Lawyers Weekly named her a 2010 "Leader in the Law."
-She is a graduate of Emory College and Emory Law School.
+The lawyer rating website, AVVO, rated her 10.0/10 "Superb" (its highest rating) for several years.
+She has also been named a Michigan "Super Lawyer®" from 2008-2024 and has been listed as one of the "Top 100 Lawyers in Michigan" and "Top 50 Women Lawyers in Michigan" by Michigan Super Lawyers.® Michigan Lawyers Weekly named her a 2010 "Leader in the Law" and selected her for its Michigan lawyers "Hall of Fame" in 2024.
+She graduated from Emory College and Emory Law School.

 Equine Industry Recognition.
 For her service to the equine industry, Ms. Fershtman has received several distinctions.
 CHA (Certified Horsemanship Association) honored her with its "Partner in Safety" Award.
 The American Riding Instructors Association presented her with its “Outstanding Achievement” Award.
 The American Youth Horse Council gave her its "Distinguished Service" Award.
 She also received an “Associate Award” from the United Professional Horsemen's Association.
 She received the Michigan Equine Partnership's "Industry Service" Award, and the Michigan Horse Council’s “Catalyst Award.”

-Speaking Engagements - 29 States (and Counting) With speaking engagements that span 29 states, Ms. Fershtman is unquestionably the nation's most sought-after speaker on Equine Law.
+Speaking Engagements - 29 States (and Counting).
+With speaking engagements that span 29 states, Ms. Fershtman is unquestionably the nation's most sought-after speaker on Equine Law.
 Her speaking engagements include Equine Affaire (Ohio, Massachusetts, California), Equitana USA, National Conference on Equine Law, Midwest Horse Fair, U.S. Dressage Federation Convention, U.S. Hunter/Jumper Association Annual Meeting, U.S. Pony Clubs Convention, American Horse Council Convention, American Paint Horse Association Convention, American, United Professional Horsemens Association Convention and webinar; Carriage Operators of North America Convention, Hoosier Horse Fair, Michigan Horse Council International Expo, National "Agri Con" Agribusiness Conferences, American Youth Horse Council Convention, and several others.
-In addition, her articles have appeared in over 400 publications and web sites.
+In addition, she authored more than 425 articles that have appeared in publications and web sites around the country.

 Contact the Author